All Products

 DROP TABLE `my-catalog`.`my_db`.`my_tbl`;

-If the The following statement has been executed successfully! message appears, the Apache Paimon table is dropped.
+If the message The following statement has been executed successfully! appears, the Apache Paimon table is dropped.

-View or delete an Apache Paimon catalog
+View or drop an Apache Paimon catalog

 1. In the Realtime Compute for Apache Flink console, find the workspace that you want to manage and click Console in the Actions column.

-• View an Apache Paimon catalog: On the Catalog List page, find the desired catalog and view the Name and Type columns of the catalog.
-To view the databases and tables in the catalog, click View in the Actions column.
+• View an Apache Paimon catalog: In the Catalog List section, find the catalog that you want to manage, and you can view its Name and Type.
+To see the databases and tables within the catalog, click View in the Actions column.

 Note